Tips to Ease and Streamline Your Business Set-up Process in South Africa

 80-90% of new businesses fail within two years of commencement.
 Out of the remaining 10-20%, 80% fail in the following three years.
 Only 2-4% of businesses that survive in the first five years are most likely to be successful.

 Those odds don’t look so appealing.
 So what can you do?
-How can you make sure that your business doesn’t land in that 80-90%?
+How can you ensure that your business doesn’t land in that 80-90%?

 It all starts by building the right foundation.